Dennis Kucinich: 2010 United States House of Representatives election in Ohio's 10th District

-2012
+2012 United States House of Representatives election in Ohio's 9th District

 Redistricting after the 2010 census eliminated Kucinich's district.
 The new map shifted the bulk of Kucinich's territory, including his home, to the Toledo-based 9th District, represented since 1983 by fellow Democrat Marcy Kaptur.
 Kucinich had been endorsed by another House member, Barney Frank of Massachusetts.
 The two competed in the Democratic primary on March 6, with Graham Veysey, a small-business owner from Cleveland, also on the ballot.
 Kaptur won the primary with 56% of the vote to Kucinich's 40%.
 The redrawn district contained roughly 60% of Kaptur's former territory.

 In the general election, with 73% of the vote, Kaptur won a 16th term against Republican Samuel "Joe the Plumber" Wurzelbacher and Libertarian Sean Stipe.

 Kucinich had been mentioned frequently as a possible 2012 candidate for Congress in Washington's newly created 10th district, but he decided to retire from Congress when his term ended in January 2013.

+2024 campaign to represent Ohio's 7th congressional district

+In 2024, Kucinich announced his campaign to represent Ohio's 7th congressional district as an independent.
+He placed third with 13% of the vote, losing to incumbent Republican Max Miller.
+This was the best result for an independent candidate running for Congress in Ohio since Jim Traficant's 16% finish in 2010.

+Later political ventures

 2018 gubernatorial campaign

 In January 2018, Kucinich announced his candidacy for governor of Ohio in the 2018 election.
 He was criticized for working as a Fox News contributor.
 Tara Samples, an Akron city councilwoman, was his running mate.
 Our Revolution, a grassroots progressive organization founded by Bernie Sanders, endorsed Kucinich, but Sanders did not.
 Kucinich lost the primary to Richard Cordray, 62.3% to 22.9%.